-- (1) Audit fees were for professional services rendered by the Company's auditors for the audit of the Company's annual consolidated financial statements. - (2) Audit related fees were for services related to limited procedures performed by the Company's auditors related to interim reports as well as services provided in connection with statutory and regulatory filings. - (3) Tax fees are for tax compliance, tax advice and tax planning. - (4) All other fees for services performed by the Company's auditors, includes work performed by PricewaterhouseCoopers LLP in connection with the Company's listing on the TSXV and work performed by PricewaterhouseCoopers Securities Ltd. as Investigating Accountants in connection with the Company's listing on the ASX. - (5) These fees only represent professional services rendered and do not include any out-of-pocket disbursements or fees associated with filings made on the Company's behalf.
+- (1) Audit fees were for professional services rendered by the Company's auditors for the audit of the Company's annual consolidated financial statements. - (2) Audit related fees were for services related to limited procedures performed by the Company's auditors related to interim reports as well as services provided in connection with statutory and regulatory filings. - Tax fees are for tax compliance, tax advice and tax planning. - (4) These fees only represent professional services rendered and do not include any out-of-pocket disbursements or fees associated with filings made on the Company's behalf.
 These additional costs are not material as compared to the total professional services fees for each year.